brendt/stitcher.io/src/content/blog/2020-01-10-preload-benchmark.md

 Since I don't want to measure how much exactly will be gained by using preloading or not, I decided to run these benchmarks on my local machine, using Apache Bench.
 I'll be sending 5000 requests, with 50 concurrent requests at a time.

  The webserver is nginx, using php-fpm.
-Because there are [some bugs](*https://bugs.php.net/bug.php?id=78918) in early versions of preloading, we're only possible to run our benchmarks as early as PHP 7.4.2, which is not released yet.
+Because there are [some bugs](*https://bugs.php.net/bug.php?id=78918) in early versions of preloading, we're only able to successfully run our benchmarks as early as PHP 7.4.2, which is not released yet.
 I've used a dev build for all my testing.

 The project itself is built in Laravel, and it's code (including the preload script) can be found [on GitHub](*https://github.com/brendt/aggregate.stitcher.io).